 At the working group level (Category C liaisons)

-Category C liaison organizations have the right to participate as full members in a working group, maintenance team or project team (see 1.12.1) but not as project leaders or convenors.
+Category C liaison organizations have the right to participate as full members in a working group, maintenance team or project team (see 1.12.1) but not as Project Leaders or Convenors.

-Category C liaison experts act as the official representative of the organization by which they are appointed.
+Category C liaison Experts act as the official representative of the organization by which they are appointed.
 They may only attend committee plenary meetings if expressly invited by the committee to attend.
 If they are invited by the committee to attend, they may only attend as observers.

 Carrying over liaisons when a project committee is converted into a technical committee or a subcommittee

-When a project committee is converted to a technical committee or a subcommittee, the new technical committee or subcommittee shall pass a resolution confirming which category A and B liaisons are carried over.
+When a project committee is converted to a technical committee or a subcommittee, the new committee shall pass a resolution confirming which category A and B liaisons are carried over.
 Approval of the resolution requires a 2/3 majority of P-members voting.

 Table 1 — Liaison categories